-In their study, Kohaut/Schnabel (2007) report that 23% of all establishments under collective bargaining coverage in western Germany do not know whether opening clauses are included or not, while only 13% stated that they were subject to collective bargaining agreements containing opening clauses.
-Using a data set from official statistics (German Structure of Earnings Survey) and an own survey of the prevalence of opening clauses in the manufacturing sector of Baden-Württemberg (IAW data set on opening clauses), Heinbach (2006) reports that in 2001 the relevant collective bargaining agreements provide wage-related opening clauses for 81% of all employees covered by collective agreements.
-For another 10% of all covered employees, the agreements contain opening clauses on working time.12 Although Heinbach (2006) focuses only on employees in Baden-Württemberg, the share of establishments covered by a collective bargaining agreement with opening clauses in (western) Germany should be higher than reported in Kohaut/Schnabel (2007).
+In their study, Kohaut/Schnabel (2007) report that 23 % of all establishments under collective bargaining coverage in western Germany do not know whether opening clauses are included or not, while only 13 % stated that they were subject to collective bargaining agreements containing opening clauses.
+Using a data set from official statistics (German Structure of Earnings Survey) and an own survey of the prevalence of opening clauses in the manufacturing sector of Baden-Württemberg (IAW data set on opening clauses), Heinbach (2006) reports that in 2001 the relevant collective bargaining agreements provide wage-related opening clauses for 81 % of all employees covered by collective agreements.
+For another 10 % of all covered employees, the agreements contain opening clauses on working time.12 Although Heinbach (2006) focuses only on employees in Baden-Württemberg, the share of establishments covered by a collective bargaining agreement with opening clauses in (western) Germany should be higher than reported in Kohaut/Schnabel (2007).
 Comparing the results based on register data on collective bargaining agreements and survey data on firms, firms covered by collective agreements appear not to know much about the prevalence of opening clauses.

-11 We consider solely firms with collective bargaining agreements.
-Establishments with firm-specific wage agreements are excluded, even though they apply the corresponding collective agreements.
-There are two reasons why we take only covered firms into account, although this constitutes a selection of firms.
+The firm-specific knowledge on the prevalence of opening clauses within the relevant collective bargaining agreements therefore seems to be less reliable, especially in firms which do not need to use them.
+Hence, Kohaut/Schnabel (2007) conclude that the employers' associations should inform their members of the prevalence of opening clauses since a large share of (smaller) firms seems to have little knowledge of flexible collective bargaining agreements.
+To augment the share of firms covered by collective bargaining agreements with opening clauses, we add information about whether the dominating collective agreement within a collective barcount, although this constitutes a selection of firms.
 First, the cross section represents a selected sample and for covered firms the only way to decentralise wage setting is by using opening clauses, at least in the short run.
 Leaving the collective bargaining coverage is a possibility only in the long run, since firms are obliged to continue paying collectively agreed wages for a certain period after terminating their membership of the employers' association (Nachwirkungspflicht).
 Second, when also considering firms which were covered in 2004 and left collective bargaining coverage in 2005, the number of observations falls dramatically.
 Leaving coverage represents an alternative to the use of opening clauses, however in the short run merely from a hypothetical point of view.